thomasbattram/thesis/meetings/2020-06-03/notes.md

 Test: Fisher's exact to determine if there is more overlap between EWAS genes/pathways and GWAS genes/pathways than expected (expected determined from the number of genes from 'all trait genes')

+### To-do

+* Re-do simulations
+* Try and make methods across sections of project the same
+* Check data more carefully for pathway enrichment correlation stuff